opensource-observer/oso/docs/docs/contributing/add-update/bounties.md

 sidebar_position: 5
 ---

-# Overview
+## Overview

 The aim of our bounty program is to encourage and reward the community for contributing to the growth and accuracy of our OSS Directory.
 Bounties are only available to members of the Data Collective.

-For more information on how to join, please go [here](https://www.opensource.observer/data-collective).
+If you interested in joining the Data Collective, please go [here](https://www.opensource.observer/data-collective).

 Below are the details on how you can participate and earn bounties for your valuable contributions.

-# Contribution Types

 ## Adding a New Project

-We will award 1.00 USDC per new project successfully added to the OSS Directory.
+> 💰 1.00 USDC per new project successfully added to the OSS Directory.

 The new entry must include a project slug (unique identifier), name, and an initial GitHub organization or repository.

 Example: